Lakeforest Mall: 2000s

-In January 2000, the Cineplex Odeon Lakeforest 5 movie theater was closed.
+In January 2000, the Cineplex Odeon Lakeforest 5 movie theater closed.

 In November 2000, a food court called Cafes in the Forest was introduced where the Cineplex Odeon Lakeforest 5 movie theater once was and started out with nine food businesses, with roughly half a dozen food eateries already in the mall prior to the food court.

+Several full service restaurants operated in the mall over the years, including Chi-Chi's, Ruby Tuesday, Red Robin, and Silver Diner.

 In 2003, Simon Property Group purchased the mall.

-On May 28, 2006, Macy's replaced Hecht's, as the latter had begun to be purchased by Macy's nationwide.
+On May 28, 2006, Macy's replaced Hecht's, which had been acquired by Macy's parent company nationwide.

-Originally developed, owned and operated by Taubman Centers, the mall has been owned and managed by the Simon Property Group since 2007, when it purchased former owner and manager Mills Corporation.
+Originally developed, owned and operated by Taubman Centers, the mall had been owned and managed by the Simon Property Group since 2007, when it purchased former owner and manager Mills Corporation.
 The company defaulted on its mortgage in 2011 and the mall was put up for sale after.

 2010s

+In 2011, the mall was home to a miniature train ride that drove around the mall's upper floor.

 In 2012, the mall took in $14,680,000 in net income.

 In 2013, Five Mile Capital Partners hired real estate developer Hines to "map out a long-term plan for Lakeforest".
-A brand new children's play area opened on the ground floor infront of the then JCPenney on July 30, 2013, with the original children's play area called Professor Frog's Courtyard and nearby fountain in the center court were removed and tiled over in August 2013.
+A brand new children's play area opened on the ground floor in front of the then JCPenney on July 30, 2013, with the original children's play area called Professor Frog's Courtyard and nearby fountain in the center court were removed and tiled over in August 2013.

 In 2016, the mall took in $6,180,000 in net income.

-On August 22, 2017, Gaithersburg's Lakeforest Mall was sold at auction for $19.1 million, a fraction of the $100 million price tag from 2012.
+On August 22, 2017, Lakeforest Mall was sold at auction for $19.1 million, a fraction of the $100 million price tag from 2012, spurring rumors of possible closure in the future.
 The auction came after the mall's owner, Five Mile Capital, went into foreclosure.

 As of August 2017, the mall's general manager is Paul DeMarco.
 The Annapolis-based Petrie Richardson Ventures has Lakeforest under contract, which would not include the anchor stores in a potential purchase, but as of February 2018 the deal has not been closed.

-On February 28, 2019 it was announced that JCPenney would be closing as part of a plan to close 27 stores in the U.S.; the store closed on July 5, 2019.
+On February 28, 2019, it was announced that JCPenney would be closing as part of a plan to close 27 stores in the U.S.; the store closed on July 5, 2019.

-On June 5, 2019, Gaithersburg City Councilmember, Ryan Spiegel, tweeted that Lord & Taylor was planning to close its Lakeforest Mall location on September 15, 2019.
-This left Macy's and Sears as the only anchor stores left open before any redevelopment, as publicly desired by the Gaithersburg municipal government, could be considered.
-The store closed on September 15, 2019 as scheduled.
+On June 5, 2019, Gaithersburg City Councilmember Ryan Spiegel tweeted that Lord & Taylor was planning to close.
+The store closed on September 15, 2019, as scheduled.

+This would leave Macy's and Sears as the only anchor stores remaining in the way of redevelopment considered by the Gaithersburg municipal government.